jonathan-priebe/dwc-server-container-setup/README.md

 **Option 1: dnsmasq (included)**

+The built-in dnsmasq container handles DNS automatically:

+1. Edit `dnsmasq/wfc.conf` and replace `192.168.1.100` with your server's IP
-The built-in dnsmasq container handles DNS automatically.
-Configure your DS to use your server's IP as DNS server.
+2. Configure your Nintendo DS to use your server's IP as DNS server (in DS Wi-Fi settings)

+The dnsmasq container is already configured in all docker-compose files.

 **Option 2: Router/Custom DNS**

-Add these entries pointing to your server:
+Add these DNS entries in your router pointing to your server:

 ```
 *.nintendowifi.net → YOUR_SERVER_IP
 *.gamespy.com → YOUR_SERVER_IP
 ```

-Example dnsmasq.conf:
+Example router DNS override:
 ```
 address=/nintendowifi.net/192.168.1.100
 address=/gamespy.com/192.168.1.100